dotnet/docs/docs/architecture/cloud-native/definition.md

 Each microservice can scale independently.
 Instead of scaling the entire application as a single unit, you scale out only those services that require more processing power or network bandwidth.
 This  fine-grained approach to scaling provides for greater control of your system and helps to reduce overall costs as you scale portions of your system, not everything.

+### Developing microservices

+>> Microservices can be created in any modern dev platform.
+Touch on languages and dev tools???

 An excellent reference guide for microservices is [.NET Microservices: Architecture for Containerized .NET Applications](https://docs.microsoft.com/dotnet/standard/microservices-architecture/).

 ## Containers…

-Nowadays, it natural to hear the term *container* mentioned in any converstaion concerning *cloud native*.
+Nowadays, it natural to hear the term *container* mentioned in any conversation concerning *cloud native*.
 In her book, [Cloud Native Patterns](https://www.manning.com/books/cloud-native-patterns), author Cornelia Davis observes that, "Containers are a great enabler of cloud-native software."
 So much so that the Cloud Native Computing Foundation places microservice containerization as the [first step](https://raw.githubusercontent.com/cncf/trailmap/master/CNCF_TrailMap_latest.png) for enterprises starting their cloud native journey.

 To containerize a microservice, developers package their code and its required infrastructure (dependencies and runtime) into a binary called a container [image](https://docs.docker.com/glossary/?term=image).
 Images are stored to a [container registry](https://azure.microsoft.com/services/container-registry/) in a public cloud.
 When needed, the image is transformed into a container instance.
 The instance runs on any computer which has the Docker runtime engine installed.